cfpb/salesforce-docs/_pages/Center-of-Excellence.md

 ###Responsibilities

-The COE is responsible for making project-level tactical decisions for applications deployed to the Bureau’s Salesforce and Box platforms that support the strategic direction established by the Chief Information Officer in line with the Bureau’s Strategic Plan.
+The COE is responsible for making project-level tactical decisions for applications deployed to the Bureau’s Salesforce platform that support the strategic direction established by the Chief Information Officer in line with the Bureau’s Strategic Plan.

 The COE shall be responsible for the following activities, organized by primary function: